Why we can’t agree on South Africa

 Then there’s all the other great stuff associated with Cape Town: nice weather, incredible scenery and geography, great wines, and fantastic (and international) food at good value.
 I’ve said it before – South Africa should be a foodie destination.
 Never have we been served such great food, whether it be a springbok steak or a yellowtail filet at a local restaurant, or Indian or sushi ordered in (we’ve had some of the best sushi anywhere in Cape Town), or just a cake or muffin at a local café.
 They don’t cut corners on quality or service in South Africa.
 How about shopping and modern conveniences?
 Forget any ideas you may have about ‘being in Africa’ – shopping centers and grocery stores are as modern and well-stocked as anywhere in the Western world.
 Of course most of the patrons are white, while the service staff and security guards are black.

 On friendliness.
 One of the things that always makes people worried about coming to South Africa is crime.
 And since crime is committed mainly by the majority (poor) blacks I have to admit we were wary.
 But from the minute we got off the plane we were greeted by friendly and relaxed black and coloured people (there are a lot of people of mixed descent, especially in the Cape region, who are broadly classified as “coloured”).
 It was their friendliness that stood out over the next 3 months.
 We met people, whether in cafes, restaurants, or through Uber (we got around by Uber) and had more conversations than we’ve had anywhere else combined over the past year.
 They wanted to talk, whether it was asking us where we come from, what we do, or to discuss politics, both domestic and international.
-On the day we left our Uber driver was asking us about Trump and if we thought he might actually get in office.
-He had been watching the Republican debates the night before on TV.
-The point is that we met so many friendly people in South Africa.
 It is the friendliest place we’ve been.

 So, going back to the opening line at the top of this post, maybe you can see why I could settle in South Africa, or, specifically, Cape Town.
 Life is easy, locals are friendly, wine is good…and I would be hiking Table Mountain all the time.
 I didn’t have a problem waking up at 5am in Cape Town for a hike.
 I loved it, our 3 months in Cape Town was the best and easiest living we’ve had anywhere.